outscale/cluster-api-provider-outscale/docs/src/topics/config-cluster.md

 * there must be a single subnet having the loadbalancer and bastion roles,
 * there must be one subnet with the controlplane or worker role per subregion where the corresponding nodes will be deployed,
 * there must be one subnet with the nat role per subregion in the cluster.

+### Service load-balancers

+When a service of type `LoadBalancer` is created, the CCM will configure a new LBU.

+If the service is configured as internal, the CCM will fetch a subnet having the `service.internal` role.
+Otherwise, a subnet having the `service` role is used.
+If no subnet is found, the CCM fetches the subnet with the `loadbalancer` role.

+If the lo

 ### Automatic mode